 - Marketing and sales

 Establishing the criteria for review, Forrester started with the development of a mobile banking user persona, reflecting the range of activities expected by a typical user.
 These included the ability to easily check balances and recent activity, the ability to transfer money, pay bills and deposit a check and the availability of tools to assist in basic money management.
 Because the expectations of consumers change over time, the benchmarks for evaluation also change each year.
+As the financial landscape continues to evolve, check out these four anticipated financial marketing trends to focus on for maximizing ROI in 2024.
+Does the value outweigh the risk?
+The three key considerations for evaluating whether to invest in growing an internal program or exploring an outsourced solution.

 Touchpoint Support Continues to Expand